Crime reports: Vicksburg man faces one count of statutory rape - The Vicksburg Post

 In other reports:

 • On Tuesday, at 5:58 a.m., officers responded to 1601 North Frontage Road in reference to a theft.
-The victim advised he discovered the lock on his trailer was broken and multiple power tools valued at $5,000 missing.
+The victim advised he discovered the lock on his trailer was broken and multiple power tools valued at $5,000 were missing.

 • On Tuesday, at 11 a.m., officers responded to Parts Supply, 2406 South Frontage Road, in reference to a theft from a vehicle.
-The victim reported he saw white male wearing a camo jacket run from the cab of his truck carrying his lunch box while the driver was making a delivery to the store.
+The victim reported he saw a white male wearing a camo jacket run from the cab of his truck carrying his lunch box while the driver was making a delivery to the store.

 • On Wednesday, at 11:59 a.m., a victim came to the police department to report an auto burglary.
 The theft occurred on either Bridge Street or Evans Alley, sometime between Nov.
 2 and Nov.
 3. A Taurus 9mm handgun was taken from the unlocked vehicle.